-The plains topminnow is one of the rarest inhabitants of Minnesota's southwestern prairie streams (Hatch et al. 2003).
-Water quality and quantity of streams in southwestern Minnesota should be maintained at present levels and efforts to minimize siltation should be encouraged.
+The Plains Topminnow is one of the rarest inhabitants of Minnesota's southwestern prairie streams (Hatch et al. 2003).
+Water quality and quantity of streams in southwestern Minnesota need to be maintained at present levels, and efforts to minimize siltation should be encouraged.
 Research about this species' natural history is needed to support management and conservation.

 Conservation Efforts in Minnesota

 Fish surveys in the 1990s and 2000s increased the known number of locations of this species in Minnesota to at least 20 and the known number of rivers and tributaries to eight, all of which are within the Rock River system.
 The Plains Topminnow continues to be a target species for the Minnesota Biological Survey.
 Additional research needs for the species in Minnesota include life history studies, genetic analysis, identification of habitat guilds, and the determination of specific habitat impacts and stressors.